David Zimmermann heads into Mongolia with the intention of seeing as many Ex-Soviet Military Bases as he can, but things don’t quite go to plan…

 I ended that catastrophic day in a s**thole, the only place I could find in Choir.
 It was so bad that even the owners preferred to sleep in a ger behind the hotel rather than in a room.

-The next morning, I decided to skip all the other points of interest around Choir and rode straight back to Ulaanbaatar, where I enjoyed a couple of beers with other travelers at the Oasis Guesthouse.
+The next morning, I decided to skip all the other points of interest around Choir and rode straight back to Ulaanbaatar, where I enjoyed a couple of beers with other travellers at the Oasis Guesthouse.

 My next destination, Choibalsan, was situated 420 miles east of Ulaanbaatar.
 The first 180-or-so miles were on a boring straight line paved road until Chinggis (formerly known as Öndörkhaan) where I spent the night.
 The city has recently been renamed in honor of Genghis Khan, born and possibly buried in this province.